delnavaz78/HateSpeechDetection/README.md

 # Hate-speech-detection
-Hate speech detection is critical for applications like controversial event extraction, building AI chatterbots, content recommendation, and sentiment analysis.
-The goal of the project is to create models for classifying text contents as offensive.
-This study focuses on a multilabel classification problem, addressing five categories of hate speech:
+The rapid growth of social media and digital communication platforms has brought opportunities for global interaction.
+However, it has also led to the spread of hate speech.
+Hate speech includes offensive language targeting individuals or groups based on attributes such as race, gender, or sexual orientation.
+Detecting hate speech is a critical step toward creating safer digital spaces.
-NotHate, Racist, Sexist, Homophobe, and OtherHate
+This report focuses on the development of machine learning models for hate speech detection as a multilabel classification task.
+The goal is to predict five categories of hate speech—NotHate, Racist, Sexist, Homophobe, and OtherHate—using a dataset of tweets.